Instalily/summit-hackathon-guide/getting-started.md

+---
+title: Getting Started
+nav_order: 2
+---

-# Getting Started with ADK Agent Development
+# Getting Started

 This guide will help you get up and running with the ADK template in under 10 minutes.